gisma-courses/LV-uav-workflow/morea/spatial_analysis/module-microremotesensing.md

 ---

-The analysis of image data with very high spatial resolution places high demands on hardware and software.
-The methods used are deep learning (DL), object-based image analysis (OBIA) and machine learning.
-Deep learning is the clear winner, but also the most complex approach.
-Since OBIA shows quite respectable results and is comparatively simple, we will focus on this family of methods for now.
+The analysis of image data with very high spatial resolution, such as UAV-based orthoimages, places high demands on hardware and software.
+Established methods include deep learning (DL), object-based image analysis (OBIA), and machine learning (ML).
+In comparison, DL is the clear winner, but also the most complex approach.
+Since OBIA shows quite useful results and is comparatively easy to use, we focus on this family of methods for now.